yairchu/chess2/README.md

 ## Playing

-Chess 2 is played vs friends over the network.
+Chess Chase is played vs friends over the network.

 * Both players need to open the game
 * At the top of each player an address such as "BASK DAWN ALAN" will appear